roclark/sportsipy/docs/ncaab.rst

     # abbreviation as the value.
     print(conferences.team_conference)

-The ``conferences`` property can also be queried by to provide more details on the teams in every conference.
+The ``conferences`` property can also be queried to provide more details on the teams in every conference.

 .. code-block:: python